calumrussell/rotala/README.md

 Most of the logic lies within `Strategy` and `Broker`: a strategy tells the broker what trades to execute, and a broker executes them.
 Dependencies on outside data are not shared, as there are many cases when components require different data.
 The only shared dependence is `Clock` which tells other components the current point in a backtest.

+`Broker` holds a reference to an `Exchange`.
+The exchange holds the execution logic and supports multiple `OrderType`.

+Orders are not executed instaneously.
+Versions up to v.0.1.7 offered instaneous execution but this feature was changed to sequential execution (i.e. an order does not execute until the next period).
+This change adds complexity to the `Broker` (which then has to be reconciled against `Exchange`) but offers better separation of concerns and eliminates lookahead-bias.

+Because orders are not executed instanteously, it is not advisable to use data with frequencies longer than a month.
+Reconciliation of cash happens automatically (it is not something that is left to `Strategy`) but the level of volatility at frequencies greater than monthly would mean `Broker` rebalancing significantly on every step and deviation of expected performance.
+Instaneous execution may be added back for these cases.

 A conscious choice was made not to completely split `Strategy` and `Broker`, as is common in event-driven architectures having each component communicate with the other through messages.
 This approach would provide superior horizontal scalability in a live HFT environment but at the cost of some duplication of code/responsibility and complexity.
 Whilst this library could be used in production, and some components (for example, `Clock`) are designed with this in mind, it is not a primary focus, so there is no need to think about scalability beyond the confines of a single backtest run.
 And, hopefully, the code is easier to understand too.

 An example backtest (with data creation excluded):